svobodamichal/JetsTrees/README.md

 ### Usage and setup
----
-The project should be compiled with `64-bit` architecture using command:
+- The project should be compiled with `64-bit` architecture using command:
 ```bash
 setup 64b
 ```
+- For now the code needs to be run on old rcas60XX machines, one exception is unfolding, which needs to be executed in starsub0X machines

 #### FastJet
 One does not have to use own `fastjet` installation.
 There already exists compiled version -> one may check it using
 ```bash